tlodderstedt/eudiw_advanced/payment/present_to_thirdparty/README.md

 Note: Even though the access token uses the JWT-format, this design is intended to work with _any_ credential format.

 This access token is signed with the same key that is used to sign the credential presentation.
+The access token is encrypted with a public key of the bank.
+This key would need to be determined either from data in the A2Pay credential or through metadata the wallet requests from the bank.

 The access token is returned in the `vp_token` instead of the credential presentation in a structure containing the following claims: